zipJiang/zipJiang.github.io/_posts/2020-11-23-sinkhorn's-theorem-,-sinkhorn-algorithm-and-applications.markdown

     return A
 ```

-It's obviousv that the algorithm has a complexity of $$O(N^2)$$ if applied a constant times at every step.
+It's obvious that the algorithm has a complexity of $$O(N^2)$$ if applied a constant times at every step.
 Also notice that as we could write normalization as matrix multiplication, Sinkhorn algorithm is fully differentiable.

 ## Optimal Transport